ChefZander/skyblock_zero/mods/sbz_power/API.md

 `def.stateful` - this gets automatically set to true, for internal pourpourses

-`def.autostate` - if you set it to true, state will (most likely) be automatically managed for you, so that when you require 0 power, its off, when you require more than 0 power... its on
+`def.autostate` - if you set it to true, state will (most likely) be automatically managed for you, so that when you require 0 power, its off, when you require more than 0 power... its on, also, when using a machine and with this being turned on, you can put a second return value that would just turn it on/off depending on if its true/false, or just leave it nil to like actually autostate

 and `sbz_api.register_stateful_generator` is literally the same thing but for generators